When to visit

 Erna’s Elderberry House / Château du Sureau ($$$$)

 Austrian-born Erna Kubin-Clanin brought European haute cuisine to the foothills of the Sierra Nevada.
 Ranked as one of the best places to eat in California, Château du Sureau is proud to be a member of the exclusive Relais & Châteaux group.
-Located inside an elegant 10-bedroom hotel surrounded by vast gardens, the restaurant has three dining rooms where Chef Gunnar Thompson carefully prepares the finest dishes.
+Located inside an elegant 10-bedroom hotel surrounded by vast gardens, the restaurant has three dining rooms where the chef carefully prepares the finest dishes.
 Reservations are highly recommended and there is a dress code.

 Where to sleep ?